pulibrary/command_line_curriculum/c_shell_interface.md

 # C Shell Interface

 The C shell (csh) is the interface to the Unix system and is responsible for interpreting your keyboard input.
-When you log into a Unix system, the shell is started and runs until your log out of the system.
+When you log into a Unix system, the shell is started and runs until you log out of the system.
 The shell is a powerful program allowing:

 1. Connection of the output of one command as input to a second command
 1. The output of commands to be sent to files